soumyaranjansia/car_rental/README.md

 a) Naming convention
 b) Proper indentation
 c) Modular code

 4. Bonus
 a) Error handling
 b) OOPS
 c) Framework
 d) GIT
 e) LESS
-f) Receiver can only request for eligibl
+f) Receiver can only request for eligible.

+Want to contribute to this project Ping me :).

+IF you like this project 😉🙂, you can contribute small amount of money.😇😇
+<form><script src="https://checkout.razorpay.com/v1/payment-button.js" data-payment_button_id="pl_HqtCwUW8Lwi2aD" async> </script> </form>